-5.Before attaching handpiece, shaft and sheath adjustment must be carefully checked.
-Place the entire unit on a flat surface with shaft and sheath extended straight.
-Adjust the exposed tip of the flexible shaft so that it extends 19mm beyond the sheath, as shown in diagram above.
+2. Place the entire unit on a flat surface with the shaft and sheath extended straight.
+Loosen the set screw on the motor connector.
+Adjust the exposed tip (handpiece end) of the flexible shaft so that it extends 3/4" beyond the sheath, as shown in illustrations at right.
 This is done by moving the sheath in or out of the motor connector.
-When the correct adjustment is made, tighten the screw in the motor connector.
+3. When the correct adjustment is made, re-tighten the set screw in